 ‘HUGE DIFFERENCE’ Fulks Run Renovation About More Than A Building

-Article by Megan Williams as published in the Daily News Record on Tuesday, October 15, 2019.
+The following article by Megan Williams/DN-R is as published in the Daily News Record (Harrisonburg, VA) on Tuesday, October 15, 2019.
 (Photo by Daniel Lin / DN-R)

 FULKS RUN — Fulks Run Elementary School is the smallest school in Rockingham County in terms of enrollment, with just 167 students.
 It’s a community school, and as such, an important fixture for the town it’s located in.